 That includes a choice of ambient background sounds.
 For those who can’t stand complete silence, there’s a choice of lightly lapping waves, footsteps though snow, rain dripping from a roof and even a busy cafe to keep your ears caressed with unique, if a little weird, noise.

 Adding to the novel tech, a brilliant 3D digital dashboard creates an almost unsettling sense of depth for the instrument panel, and we particularly liked a blind spot-eliminating camera that flashes up in place of the tachometer when the left indicator is used, and the speedo for the right indicator.

-There’s more cool electronics in the form of a 14.5-inch wide touchscreen that’s well-proportioned with a low profile and displays fantastically sharp graphics and themes.
+There are more cool electronics in the form of a 14.5-inch wide touchscreen that’s well-proportioned with a low profile and displays fantastically sharp graphics and themes.
 If only it matched the bizarrely different design of the digital instruments, it would have been better integrated.